csecht/count-and-size/README.md

 To view basic information, author, version, license, etc.: `python3 -m size_it --about`

+To have the settings and size report print to the Terminal in addition to saving to file: `python3 -m size_it --terminal` (or can use -t).

 As with any Python downloads, running within a virtual environment is recommended.

 On Windows systems, you may need to replace 'python3' with 'python' or 'py'.